Skip to main content

 Career Highlights

-• Hired and managed an engineering organization that made Quantum Corporation a world leader in hard disk interface technology prior to its acquisition by Maxtor
+• Hired and managed an engineering organization that made a major technology company a world leader in hard disk interface technology prior to its acquisition by another firm

 • Led disk drive performance enhancements in caching and system performance modeling and simulation

-• Former member of the engineering team for the Apple Lisa
+• Former member of the engineering team for a major technology company's early-generation computing system

-• At Digital Equipment (DEC), designed a computer processor and hardware and its operating system software and I/O subsystems
+• At a major technology company, designed a computer processor and hardware and its operating system software and I/O subsystems

 • Named inventor on seven issued U.S. patents including for a bus design with overlapped sequences